gaaiatinc/valde-hapi/README.md

 # valde-hapi

-valde-hapi is a config-driven framework which you can use to produce a working skeleton app in minutes.
+valde-hapi is a config-driven framework which you can use to produce a working skeleton application in a few minutes.
 The resulting skeleton app supports:

 ```
 1-   Web pages based on LinkedIn dust templates